chc-comp/chc-comp.github.io/index.md

 In addition to the theories listed in the track names, benchmarks can also use the Bool theory.

-### Model validation

-In 2025 we aim to introduce model validation.
+### Novel features of CHC-COMP in 2025

+- **Model Validation**: We introduce a model validation demo track.
 Participants can opt-in to have their `sat` models checked independently.
   We will report these results separately from the main standings.
+Details and format are being clarified at the moment.
+- **Massively Parallel Track**: We may run selected evaluations with on a machine with 256 cores.
+Please get in touch if you think your solver may be able to make use of this.

 ### Big thanks to